ZORALab/Hestia/README.md

 # ZORALab's Hestia
 ![Banner](artwork/logo/zoralab-hestia-1200x630.svg)

-Unified software libraries under a common repository for a peaceful realization.
+One peaceful library for building infinite possibilities.

-The goal is to structure the learning experience and tools aligning to a single pattern making the development advancement and learning experience a lot easier and less worrying about supply chain threat.
+The goal is to unify all common libraries into a single repository for reusable data structure, smoother the learning experience, and tools alignments.
+Develop and learn easily with less worries about supply chain threats and problems.

 Visit its [Official Website](https://hestia.zoralab.com) for its official documentations.